The Fearful Anxious Timid Dog

 Having said all that, genetics as well as socialisation ie Nature and Nurture has a major impact on your dog’s ability to cope successfully with life.
 Some are so solid genetically that whatever life throws at them they just bounce back.

-So despite a traumatic start “the abuse started at eight weeks of age ” he has overcome this and is now one of the nicest and most loving dogs I have ever owned.
-He is now a PAT dog and is the only dog that is allowed into "Shooting "Star" The children's Hospice in Greater London.
+So despite a traumatic start “the abuse started at eight weeks of age ” he managed overcome this and became one of the nicest and most loving dogs I have ever owned.
+He even became a PAT dog and was the only dog that was allowed into "Shooting "Star" The children's Hospice in Greater London.
+Charlie died of heart failure aged 13 years old in 2014 he is sorely missed.

 Many thanks go to Helen who impressed me so much that I decided to help her in her quest for more knowledge and understanding of the behaviour of dogs She shadowed me in my work for many many months.
 Helen is now a behaviourist and trainer in her own right.